F5Networks/f5-ci-docs/docs/kubernetes/kctlr-rewrite-url.rst

 Use the :code:`rewrite-app-root` Annotation to redirect requests for "/" to a different path.

+Your Ingress or Route resource must have either of the following defined in the spec:

+- host without paths **--OR--**
+- host with redirect path

 .. code-block:: YAML
    :caption: Redirect "/" to "/home" for all traffic